 Residential facilities are locked 24/7 and are only accessible to building residents and their authorized guests.
 Residents are helpful in maintaining a safe living environment if they avoid allowing unknown individuals to follow them into the building.
-All residence halls with the exception of the Bates Townhouse Complex are monitored 24/7 by student desk receptionists.
+All residence halls are monitored by student desk receptionists.
 These student employees monitor access to all residence halls and ensure that only authorized residents and guests are permitted entry.
 Residence Life staff members and SSUPD officers routinely patrol residential facilities to observe and report any security related matters.